Dr Lydia Emerson

 Health and Community Sciences

 I am a Senior Research Fellow with expertise in the process evaluation of complex intervention trials.
-My research focuses on identifying factors that influence the successful implementation and delivery of trials and interventions, understanding the mechanisms underlying intervention effects, and optimising both trials and interventions to improve their effectiveness and promote wider adoption.
+My research focuses on identifying factors that influence the successful implementation and delivery of trials and interventions, understanding the mechanisms underlying intervention effects, and optimising trial conduct and intervention delivery to improve interpretability and effectiveness.